 Doubt and uncertainty are typical of OCD.
-Throughout this article, I intend to explain what is happening if you think you are suffering from this type of OCD.
+Throughout this article, I intend to explain what is happening if you think you suffer from this type of OCD.

-It can be challenging to recognise that your religious thoughts and practices are, in fact, Religious OCD.
+It can be challenging to recognise that your religious thoughts and practices are religious OCD.
 Often people do not talk about what is happening to them as they feel shame, guilt and worry they are losing their faith.

 Are there signs and symptoms of religious OCD?

 Like all forms of OCD, scrupulosity will have both obsessions and compulsions.
 Obsessions are thoughts, and compulsions are the things you do.
-When you see your thoughts and behaviours in terms of obsessions and compulsions, you see these as symptoms of something other than losing your faith.
+When you see your thoughts and behaviours regarding obsessions and compulsions, you see these as symptoms of something other than losing your faith.

 - Having blasphemous thoughts